YONEDASH/Rontgen/README.md

 go build -o=rn
 ```

 Once you are done the binary called ``rn`` was created.
-Note that this binary won't have the current version number.
+Note that this binary won't have the correct version number and will be labeled as a development version.

 ## API